Tampa Bay hasn’t been hit directly by a major hurricane since 1921. Milton may be the one

-FORT MYERS BEACH, Fla. — (AP) — Florida's Gulf Coast braced Tuesday for the impact of Hurricane Milton's winds and expected massive storm surge, which could bring destruction to areas already reeling from Helene's devastation 12 days ago and still recovering from Ian's wrath two years ago.

-Almost the entirety of Florida's west coast was under a hurricane warning early Tuesday as the storm and its 155 mph (250 kph) winds crept toward the state at 12 mph (19 kph), sucking energy from the Gulf of Mexico's warm water.
-The strongest Atlantic hurricane on record is 1980's Allen, which reached wind speeds of 190 mph (306 kph) as it moved through the Caribbean and Gulf before striking Texas and Mexico.
+Almost the entirety of Florida’s west coast was under a hurricane or tropical storm warning as the storm and its 145 mph winds spun just off Mexico’s Yucatan peninsula, creeping toward the state at 12 mph and sucking energy from the Gulf of Mexico’s warm waters.

+Milton’s center could come ashore Wednesday night in the Tampa Bay area, which has a population of more than 3.3 million people.
+The county that’s home to Tampa ordered evacuations for areas adjacent to the bay and for all mobile and manufactured homes by Tuesday night.

+“You do not have to get on the interstate and go far away,” Gov. Ron DeSantis said at a Tuesday morning news briefing, assuring residents that there would be enough gas to fuel their cars for the trip.
+“You can evacuate tens of miles; you do not have to evacuate hundreds of miles away.
+You do have options.”

+Lifeguards on the peninsula that forms Tampa Bay removed beach chairs and other items that could take flight in strong winds.
+Elsewhere, stoves, chairs, refrigerators and kitchen tables waited in heaps to be picked up.
+Sarah Steslicki, who lives in Belleair Beach, said she was frustrated that more debris had not been collected sooner.

+“If this one does hit, it’s going to be flying missiles,” she said Monday.
+“Stuff’s going to be floating and flying in the air.”

-Milton was downgraded early Tuesday to a Category 4 hurricane, but forecasters said it still posed “an extremely serious threat to Florida.”
-Milton had intensified quickly Monday, becoming a Category 5 storm at midday with maximum sustained winds of 180 mph (285 kph) before being downgraded.
+The National Hurricane Center downgraded Milton early Tuesday to a Category 4 hurricane, but forecasters said it still posed " an extremely serious threat to Florida.”
+Milton had intensified quickly Monday, becoming a Category 5 storm at midday with maximum sustained winds of 180 mph before being downgraded.

+Forecasters warned that Milton could bring a 10- to 15-foot (3- to 4.5-meter) storm surge to Tampa Bay, leading to evacuation orders being issued for beach communities all along the Gulf coast.
+In Florida, that means anyone who stays is on their own and first responders are not expected to risk their lives to rescue them at the height of the storm.

+Milton is forecast to remain an extremely dangerous hurricane through landfall and as it makes its way across central Florida toward the Atlantic Ocean with rainfall totals as high as 18 inches (20 centimeters) possible, according to the hurricane center.
+Parts of the state’s eastern coast were put under hurricane and tropical storm warnings early Tuesday.

 “This is the real deal here with Milton,” Tampa Mayor Jane Castor told a Monday news conference.
 “If you want to take on Mother Nature, she wins 100% of the time.”

-The Tampa Bay area is still rebounding from Helene and its powerful surge — a wall of water up to 8 feet (2.4 meters) it created even though its eye was 100 miles (160 kilometers) offshore.
+The Tampa Bay area is still rebounding from Helene and its powerful surge — a wall of water up to 8 feet it created even though its eye was 100 miles offshore.
 Twelve people died there, with the worst damage along a string of barrier islands from St. Petersburg to Clearwater.

-Forecasters warned that Milton could bring a possible 8- to 12-foot (2.4- to 3.6-meter) storm surge, leading to evacuation orders being issued for beach communities all along the Gulf coast.
-In Florida, that means anyone who stays is on their own and first responders are not expected to risk their lives to rescue them at the height of the storm.

 Stragglers were a problem during Helene and 2022′s Ian.
 Many residents failed to heed ample warnings, saying they evacuated during previous storms only to have major surges not materialize.
 But there was evidence Monday that people were getting out before Milton arrives.

-A steady stream of vehicles headed north toward the Florida Panhandle on Interstate 75, the main highway on the west side of the peninsula, as residents heeded evacuation orders.
+A steady stream of vehicles headed north toward the Florida Panhandle on Interstate 75 as residents heeded evacuation orders.
 Traffic clogged the southbound lanes of the highway for miles as other residents headed for the relative safety of Fort Lauderdale and Miami on the other side of the state.

-About 150 miles (240 kilometers) south of Tampa, Fort Myers Beach was nearly a ghost town by Monday afternoon as an evacuation order took effect.
-Ian devastated the 5,000-resident community two years ago, its 15-foot (4.5-meter) storm surge destroying or severely damaging 400 homes and businesses.
+About 150 miles south of Tampa, Fort Myers Beach was nearly a ghost town Monday afternoon as an evacuation order took effect.
+Ian devastated the 5,000-resident community two years ago, its 15-foot storm surge destroying or severely damaging 400 homes and businesses.
 Fourteen people died there as they tried to ride out the storm, and dozens had to be rescued.

 On Monday, the few residents who could be found were racing against the clock to safeguard their buildings and belongings.
 None said they were staying.